CenturySturgeon/Esp8266WOL/README.md

 * The Crypto library is used to safekeep passwords as SHA-256 encrypted hashes and not in plain text.
 You can install this library directly from the Arduino IDE, it's the one from Rhys Weatherly, more of this in the github repo [arduinolibs](https://github.com/rweather/arduinolibs).
 To generate your hashes, you can use the `hash256Generator.py` file.

-* Each user will be assigned a random, four digit pin as a password.
-This four digit pin will be printed to the terminal, alongside its username, after running the `envVariablesCreator.py` script.
+* Each user will be assigned a random, six digit pin as a password.
+This six digit pin will be printed to the terminal, alongside its username, after running the `envVariablesCreator.py` script.
 Be sure to write them down.
-Also, you can manually assign the four digit pin to any of your liking, but you'll have to calculate its hash and place it inside the 'envVariables.h' file.
+Also, you can manually assign the six digit pin to any of your liking, but you'll have to calculate its hash and place it inside the 'envVariables.h' file.

-* On login submission, the created hash is created from a mix of the username plus the ":" character and the password (the four digit pin).
+* On login submission, the created hash is created from a mix of the username plus the ":" character and the password (the six digit pin).

 ```c
 calculateSHA256Hash(username:password);